 9. Create unique visuals for everything

-Wouldn’t it be nice to stop pestering designers and finally be able to create your own designs and graphics for social?
+Wouldn’t it be nice to stop pestering designers and finally be able to create your designs and graphics for social?
 The answer is simple: learn and practice.
-With so many tools out there, there’s plenty of choice – between starting a course for Adobe Suite or using one of the online graphics tool available, like Canva.
-And while you are at it, why not improve your writing with other marketing tools as well?
+With so many tools out there, there are plenty of choices.
+You can take a course on Udemy, learn how to the Adobe Suite or start using one of the online graphics tool available, like Canva.

 Summing it up